Although rigorous, the competition is designed to ensure minimal disruption to applicant’s working schedule.

 - A service skills exercise.

-Within two weeks of the Quarter Final those who have been selected for a place will be invited to a Semi Final.
-At the same time notifications will also be sent to all those who have not been selected.
+Within two weeks of the quarter-final those who have been selected for a place will be invited to a semi-final.
+Notifications will also be sent to those who have not been selected.

 • Table preparation

 • Deciding service priorities

 At the end of the semi-final you will be presented with a certificate and a copy will also be provided for your employer.

 Yes.
 Before the semi-final, your employer/manager will be asked to confirm that appropriate time, mentoring and support will be given to you for the duration of the competition process.
 If you change employer during the entry process your new employer will be asked for the same endorsement.

 You will receive a written notification, and details of what is to happen next.